 Organizational Development refers to a critical and science-based mechanism that helps organizations create their capacity to improve and attain greater effectiveness by creating, refining, and enhancing strategies, systems, and processes.
 Organization Development is an evidence-based and systematic process.
 It is about the use of empirical data as feedback and the development of a structured and regulated framework through which hypotheses are tested (Anderson, 2019).
 Finally, it is about examining whether the results are indicative of the intervention ‘s purpose.
 Organization Development is geared towards organizational productivity.
 It, therefore, comes with a variety of (business) outcomes.
 These results can vary between organizations, but they typically include financial performance, customer satisfaction, the engagement of organizational members, and an improved capacity to adjust and reinvent the organization (Anderson, 2019).
 Organization Development also applies to strategic, structural and/or process adjustments-t his suggests a system-approach, where the focus is on the organizational system as a whole.
 This may include the entire organization, one or more locations, or a department.

 Kurt Lewin is generally regarded as the founding father of Organization Development, but he passed on before the concept came into being.
 Lewin introduced the concepts of group dynamics and action research which define the fundamental Organization Development process and provide its collaborative consultant / client ethos (Huffington, 2018).
 The term Organization Development was coined in the 1950s to define an innovative bottom-up change initiative that would transform the fundamental principles of running an organization (Anderson, 2019).
 The concept of Organizational Effectiveness was introduced to link the application of Organization Development in planned development initiatives to improving organizational performance (Huffington, 2018).
-Organization Development continues to be influenced in a variety of fields by new innovations and studies including natural sciences, biology and physics as well as advances in the social and behavioral sciences.
+Organization Development continues to be influenced in a variety of fields by new innovations and studies including natural sciences, biology and physics as well as advances in the social and behavioural sciences.